This post may contain affiliate links.

 Do Not Overwater

 Be mindful of your watering habits.
-Overwatering is a big welcome sign for gnats, creating an ideal breeding ground for them.
+Overwatering is a welcome sign for gnats, creating an ideal breeding ground.
 Ensure you’re watering your plants as needed.

 If you’re unsure when to water, a simple touch test by inserting your finger into the soil can guide you.
 Also, ensure your pots have adequate drainage to prevent water from pooling.